 - The environment.
 According to UStravel.org, in 2018 38% of US business travel was for meetings and events.
 In person events will always be important, but even if you shave a portion of those types of events from the calendar and replace with virtual, the reduction in carbon emissions for travel (and hotel stays) is huge and the impact on the planet, positive.
 Businesses have a duty to reduce their unnecessary environmental impact and switching to virtual events is a phenomenal way of making a big difference, quickly.

-- Scalable.
-Virtual events are not limited to a venue with a specific number of breakout rooms or specific number of seats in an auditorium.
+- Scalability.
+Virtual Events are not limited to a venue with a specific number of breakout rooms or specific number of seats in an auditorium.
 They can be scaled up and down and cater for any number of attendees.
 On one of our recent Virtual Events we had 100 breakout rooms running concurrently!
 The option to add new tracks to an agenda exists always and can generally be implemented quickly compared to a live event.
-Another upside to this is ticket sales – the sky’s your limit with a virtual event!
+Another upside to this is ticket sales – the sky’s your limit with a Virtual Event!

 - Reduced barriers to networking.
-Tools that virtual events offer such as regular polls, live chat and Q&A’s can remove barriers that may exist at in person events and help calm nerves.
+Tools that Virtual Events offer such as regular polls, live chat and Q&A’s can remove barriers that may exist at in person events and help calm nerves.
 While it’s an important part of many events, most humans feel ‘a bit icky’ about networking.
-According to Markeltic, 81.8% of virtual event organizers use event polling to improve interaction and engagement with content and for networking.
+According to Markeltic, 81.8% of virtual event organisers use event polling to improve interaction and engagement with content and for networking.
 For online networking, it actually might be a lot easier through a screen than in person.

 Cons of Virtual Events